TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

  - Updated the write up for non functional requirements of Recommendation Usability.
 21/09/2025
  - Updated the User interface to align with implementation.
 03/21/2025
  - Updated the Authentication use case to align with implementation.
 03/21/2025
+ - Repalced the non-functional requirement for security with one for performance.
+03/21/2025

 ## 2. Project Description
 An application that connects nearby users to jog/run together adapting to their schedule and distance willing to travel.